EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

 1. Under **BEST PRACTICES ANALYZER**, click **TASKS**, **Start BPA Scan**.
 1. In the dialog Select Servers, activate all three domain controllers and click **Start Scan**.

-    > Review any warnings, if present.
+    > Review any warnings or errors, if present.

+If time permits, you can try to fix the warning and errors and run the the BPA scan again.

 ## Exercise 3: Transfer flexible single master operation roles